Mission Overview

 Proxima Centauri

-Proxima Centauri, the closest star to the Sun at 4.24 light years, is a small, cool red dwarf gravitationally bound to the Alpha Centauri A/B pair, which orbit each other, yet dynamically distinct and hosting its own planetary system.
+Proxima Centauri, the closest star to the Sun at 4.24 light years, is a small, cool red dwarf gravitationally bound to the Alpha Centauri A/B pair, which orbit each other, yet dynamically distinct from the central binary and hosting its own planetary system.

 Three planets orbit Proxima Centauri: Proxima d, a small, hot inner planet on a tight short-period orbit; Proxima c, a distant, cool, massive planet far outside the temperate zone; and Proxima b, a terrestrial-mass planet in the temperate region, tidally locked with permanent day and night hemispheres, where only the terminator zone offers conditions compatible with long-term human presence and sustained surface activity.